Gucci Westman’s Easy Eye-Lift Trick Is the Chicest Look

 Westman’s modern version of a palette—three gorgeously blendable shadows that click together magnetically—makes the look incredibly easy.
 The cream-powder formula is such that it never falls out or crumbles, either.

 For DayWestman Atelier Eye Pods Eye Shadow in Les Jours goop, $88SHOP NOW

 For NightWestman Atelier Eye Pods Eye Shadow in Les Nuits goop, $88SHOP NOW

 While the shadows work well when applied with your fingers, Westman created heavenly brushes that make it even easier (they feel incredible as you brush the shadow on, and the subtle veil of color they leave is so beautiful).
 “You can use one or both or just your fingers,” she says.

 Smooth It OnWestman Atelier Eye Shadow Brush 1 goop, $58SHOP NOW

 Blend It OutWestman Atelier Eye Shadow Brush II goop, $62SHOP NOW

-And whether or not you try the eye-shadow-lift trick, Westman has a great routine for making skin look glowy, healthy, and fresh all through fall.
+And whether or not you try the eye-shadow-lift trick, Westman has a great routine for making skin look glowy, healthy, and fresh.
 (Watch her teach goop’s Jean Godfrey-June and Megan O’Neill to do it here; she also demonstrates the eye trick here.)
 Don’t worry about applying in a particular order, she says: “Every shade and texture in the whole line is designed to work together, so layer freely, experiment, and choose what works best for you.”

 Always Start with Eye Cream